 The costs of normal maintenance and repairs that do not add to the value of the asset or materially extend assets lives are not capitalized.
 Improvements are capitalized and depreciated over the remaining useful lives of the related capital assets.

-Land and construction in progress if any are not depreciated.
+Land is not depreciated.
 The other property, plant, and equipment of the District are depreciated using the straight line method over the following estimated useful lives: